 - At the bottom of this screen, tap Settings

-- Then you’ll tap Account
+- Then, tap Account

 - Next, click on Switch to a Professional Account

-- Then select Business, and tap Done
+- Lastly, select Business and tap Done

 Now, connect a Facebook business page to your Instagram account following these steps: